framework-one/fw1-clj/README.md

     {% if some-var|empty? %}There are none!{% endif %}

-You can start the server on port 8080 with:
+You can start the server on port 8080, running the User Manager example, with:

-    lein run -m usermanager.main
+    boot run

 You can specify a different port like this:

-    PORT=8111 lein run -m usermanager.main
+    PORT=8111 boot run

 In your main namespace, the call to `(fw1/start)` can be passed a map of configuration parameters: